 Happy Creek Minerals Ltd. (the "Company") is engaged in the business of acquisition and exploration of mineral properties in British Columbia, Canada.
 The company's focus is to explore for and locate economic mineral deposits in areas that are in proximity to existing and past producing mines and existing resource-based infrastructure.
-The Company's objective is to partner or sell such deposits to a larger mining company for development and production, or under certain conditions may carry the project to production.
+The Company's objective is to partner or sell such deposits to a larger mining company for development and production, or under certain conditions to carry the project to production.

 The Company owns a 100% interest in 9 properties located in British Columbia, Canada.
-The Company acquired these properties at an early stage mainly between 2005 and 2009, and initially performed systematic, surface exploration to identify quality targets.
-Important exploration success was achieved on the Rateria and Fox properties with new discoveries now at the advanced exploration and resource definition stage:
+The Company acquired these properties at an early stage, mainly between 2005 and 2009, and initially performed systematic surface exploration to identify quality targets for drill testing.
+Important exploration drilling success was achieved on the Rateria and Fox properties, with new discoveries now at the advanced exploration and resource definition stage:

-- 1. Rateria property: Two new copper zones, starting at bedrock surface are partially defined and open in extent and located approximately 6.5 km from a producing open pit at Teck's Highland Valley Copper mine (HVC).
-Drill results returned grades similar to that currently mined at HVC.
-Zone 1 is approximately 1.2 km in length, 50 to 200 metres in width, and at least 400 metres in depth and is open in extent.
-Zone 2 is currently 450 metres long, up to 150 metres wide, 300 metres in depth and remains open in extent.
-Metallurgy of Zone 1 shows excellent recoveries and concentrate grades of 40% copper, 396 g/t silver.
-Due to the type of copper mineral present, it is also potentially leachable.
-The Company is the first in the area to announce rhenium (Re) in drill results, with concentrations thought to be important in Zone 2.
-The Company has also identified several other prospective copper targets on the Rateria and West Valley properties; - 2.
-Fox property: A new discovery of tungsten and molybdenum in a mineral system overall 10 km by 3 km in dimension.
-Five prospect areas contain tungsten grades and thickness in surface, trench and drill core that are comparable or exceed that which occurs in mines and advanced stage projects elsewhere in the western world.
-Metallurgy shows excellent potential for a commercial concentrate, along with by-product zinc, silver, gold and indium.
-The near-surface setting, grade and proximity to infrastructure are positive qualities of this project, and it is thought to be a rare and exceptional tungsten find.
+- 1. Fox property: A new discovery of tungsten in a mineral system that is overall 10 km by 3 km in dimension.
+Five prospect areas contain tungsten grade and thickness in surface, trench and drill core samples that are comparable or exceed those which occur in other mines and advanced stage projects elsewhere in the western world.
+The large scale, near-surface setting, high grade and proximity to infrastructure are positive attributes of this project, and it is believed to be a rare and exceptional tungsten find.
+The Fox is thought to be a candidate for potential production and Company is exploring its total resource potential while performing various studies on one deposit with plans to prepare a preliminary economic assessment. - 2.
+Rateria and West Valley property: Two newly discovered copper zones, starting at bedrock surface, are partially defined and still open in extent.
+Located approximately 6.5 km from a producing open pit at Teck's Highland Valley Copper mine (HVC), drill results have returned grades similar to those currently being mined at HVC.
+Zone 1 is approximately 1.2 km in length, 50 to 200 m in width, and at least 400 m in depth, and is still open in extent.
+Zone 2 is currently 450 m long, up to 150 m wide and 300 m in depth and also remains open in extent.
+Metallurgy of Zone 1 shows excellent recovery and concentrate grades and in addition, due to the type of copper mineral present, it is also potentially leachable.
+The Company is the first in the area to announce rhenium (Re) in drill results, with concentrations of Re in molybdenite that show strong enrichment.
+Zone 1 and 2 are at the resource definition stage, and the Company has also identified several other prospective copper targets on the Rateria and West Valley properties;

-The Company has advanced several other early-stage properties to where well-defined, quality targets are ready for drill testing:
+The Company has advanced and assessed several other early-stage properties to the point where well-defined, quality targets are ready for drill testing: